Magisk-Modules-Repo/WDAnimationcxair/README.md

 If you want to change your choice again flash the module twice from TWRP or Magisk Manager then module becomes uninstalled in the first flash and you can choice again with the second flash.

+## Can I see preview of the animations included in this module?

+No, b/c it's only a script.

 ## How to Uninstall ?

 If you want to uninstall the module disable it from the Magisk Manager app or reflash the module again whether in TWRP or Magisk Manager.